scala/docs.scala-lang/_overviews/scala3-book/control-structures.md

 > When writing simple `match` expressions like this, it’s recommended to use the `@switch` annotation on the variable `i`.
 > This annotation provides a compile time warning if the switch can’t be compiled to a `tableswitch` or `lookupswitch`, which are better for performance.
-> See the Reference documentation for more details.

 ### Using the default value